 Many of you have told us you would like us to use less weedkiller on our parks and open spaces.
 Also, the government is under pressure to ban glyphosates, which are commonly used in weedkillers.

-This trial will help us determine how we might manage our parks in the near future.
+We ran the trial to help us determine how we might manage our parks in the near future.
 It will give us an idea of how they will look and what will grow there if we stop using weedkiller completely.

-The trial will initially run until March 2019, after which we’ll consider whether to continue and do the same at other parks.
+The initial trial ran until March 2019 – we’re now considering whether to continue and do the same at other parks.

-We use a Defra-approved biodegradable herbicide, of which glyphosate is the active ingredient.
+We used a Defra-approved biodegradable herbicide, of which glyphosate is the active ingredient.
 This only works on green leaves and degrades on contact with the soil.
-Our fully trained staff apply the herbicide through a knapsack sprayer.
+Our fully trained staff applied the herbicide through a knapsack sprayer.

-We have also stopped regularly strimming grass around the trees, fences, furniture, bins and other obstacles at these two parks.
-This will reduce damage caused by the strimmers, and reduce the risk of hand-arm vibration syndrome for our employees.
-We’ll strim these areas once at the end of the year, so they don’t become too unruly.
+We also stopped regularly strimming grass around the trees, fences, furniture, bins and other obstacles at these two parks.
+This was to reduce damage caused by the strimmers, and reduce the risk of hand-arm vibration syndrome for our employees.

 We are keen to know what you think about this trial – please send us any comments about it.

 Tell what you consider important in regards to maintenance on our parks and open spaces.